 Yaichi Kusube was a prominent ceramic artist, who received many prices in his life time.
 He was awarded in 1924 at the Paris Universal Exposition and received many other prices the years after.
 In 1962 he became a member of the Japan Art Academy , in 1972 he was designated a person of cultural Merits by the city of Kyoto and in 1978 he receveid the Order of Culltural Merit.

-Merit.
 Yaichi Kusube died in 1984.